-As B.C. reopens, employers have a responsibility to ensure a healthy, safe workplace.
+As B.C. reopens, employers have a responsibility to ensure a healthy, safe workplace as conditions change.

 On this page: